ajaygunalan/ajaygunalan.github.io/_includes/projects/motor.md

 	This will talk about deisgn

 ## Dynamics
-	This will talk about deisgn
+	This will talk about dynamics

 ## Drive
-	This will talk about deisgn
+	This will talk about drive